Packard Bell Corner Computer

-Packard Bell Corner PC was the popular name given to the models in the Executive Multi-Media range manufactured by Packard Bell in the mid-1990s, with a distinctive casing designed by the consultancy firm Frog Design to be placed in a corner.
+Packard Bell Corner Computer was the popular name given to the models in the Executive Multi-Media range manufactured by Packard Bell in the mid-1990s, with a distinctive casing designed by the consultancy firm Frog Design to be placed in a corner.
 This breaks with the usual trend of rectangular beige towers.

 They were originally marketed together with an infrared remote control so that they could be used as a multimedia centre.

 However, despite the distinctive design of its casing, some critics focused on the fact that the cables and slots were located at the rear, preventing it from being placed perfectly in a corner, as it was necessary to leave a space or the position of the floppy drive and CD reader on the sides, preventing front use.

-The pre-installed software included Windows 95 as the operating system, along with Packard Bell Navigator, a programme manager that sought to compete with Microsoft Bob.
+The pre-installed software included Windows 95 as the operating system, along with Packard Bell Navigator, a program manager that sought to compete with Microsoft Bob.